 #7: Lazuli Bunting

-You can recognize an adult male of this species by its sky-blue head and back, thin black stripes from its eyes to its black cone-shaped beak, rust-colored chest, white belly, and blue-black-white wings.
+You can recognize a male of this species by its sky-blue head and back, thin black stripes from its eyes to its black cone-shaped beak, rust-colored chest, white belly, and blue-black-white wings.

 The female and juvenile are very similar to a House Sparrow, sporting warm browns on their plumage and barely visible blue tints on their wings.
-A non-breeding male looks similar to the adult male, only it has irregular cinnamon-colored patches in its plumage.
+A non-breeding male looks similar to the male, only it has irregular cinnamon-colored patches in its plumage.

 #6: Eastern Bluebird

 Eastern Bluebird is a small thrush with a thin black beak, black eyes and legs.
 The male Eastern Bluebird has royal blue upper plumage with black on the wings, a rust-colored chest, and a white belly.
 Females and immatures have a dull bluish-gray upperside with blue tinges on their wings and tail, reddish-brown chest, and white abdomen.

-Juveniles are gray with white spots on their upper side and white with gray spots on their underside with blue on their wings and tail.
+Juveniles are gray with white spots on their upper side, white with gray spots on their underside, with blue on their wings and tail.